Phenomenalism: History

 That is, according to bundle theory, to say that the pear before me exists is simply to say that certain properties (greenness, hardness, etc.) are being perceived at this moment.
 When these characteristics are no longer perceived or experienced by anyone, then the object (pear, in this case) no longer exists.
 Phenomenalism as formulated by Mach, in contrast, is the view that objects are logical constructions out of perceptual properties.
 On this view, to say there is a table in the other room when there is no one in that room to perceive it, is to say that if there were someone in that room, then that person would perceive the table.
 It is not the actual perception that counts, but the conditional possibility of perceiving.

 Logical positivism, a movement begun as a small circle which grew around the philosopher Moritz Schlick in Vienna, inspired many philosophers in the English speaking world from the 1930s through the 1950s.
 Important influences on their brand of empiricism included Ernst Mach — himself holding the Chair of Inductive Sciences at the University of Vienna, a position Schlick would later hold — and the Cambridge philosopher Bertrand Russell.
-The idea of some logical positivists, such as A.J.
-Ayer and Rudolf Carnap, was to apply phenomenalism in linguistic terms, enabling reliable discourse of physical objects, such as tables, in strict terms of either actual or possible sensory experiences.
+The idea of some logical positivists, such as A. J. Ayer and Rudolf Carnap, was to apply phenomenalism in linguistic terms, enabling reliable discourse of physical objects, such as tables, in strict terms of either actual or possible sensory experiences.

 20th century American philosopher Arthur Danto asserted that "a phenomenalist, believ[es] that whatever is finally meaningful can be expressed in terms of our own [sense] experience.".
 He claimed that "The phenomenalist really is committed to the most radical kind of empiricism: For him reference to objects is always finally a reference to sense-experience ... ."

+Following George Berkeley's lead, the 20th century Australian philosopher Colin Murray Turbayne also argued in favor of a robust form of phenomenalism by developing a "language model" as an alternative to the commonly accepted "geometric model" which underlies both the modern theory of visual sensation in particular and the classical mechanical philosophy in general.

 To the phenomenalist, objects of any kind must be related to experience.
 "John Stuart Mill once spoke of physical objects as but the 'permanent possibility of experience' and this, by and large, is what the phenomenalist exploits: All we can mean, in talking about physical objects — or nonphysical objects, if there are any — is what experiences we would have in dealing with them ... ."
 However, phenomenalism is based on mental operations.
 These operations, themselves, are not known from sense experience.
 Such non-empirical, non-sensual operations are the "...nonempirical matters of space, time, and continuity that empiricism in all its forms and despite its structures seems to require ... ."

 See for comparison Sensualism, to which phenomenalism is closely related.